Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 If you’re trying for a baby, wheatgrass may help you on that quest, according to one recent study.26 Wheatgrass contains P4D1, a compound that impacts sperm cells and DNA, ultimately increasing fertility, according to Dr. Yasuo Hotta, a biologist at the University of California, San Diego.
 And all the great things you’ve been reading about wheatgrass so far, like its ability to increase blood supply, improve immunity, and fight off harmful substances, may aid in creating the perfect environment for creating life.

-Ora Organic Green Superfood Powder
+Ora Organic Green Superfood Wheatgrass Powder

 Ora Organic Easy Being Green – Superfood Greens Powder – Orange